astik/angular-combine/README.md

 angular.module('myApp', ['angularCombine']);
 ```

-Then you need to configure a specific service to help Angular in finding the merged templates :
+Then you need to configure a specific service to help Angular in finding the merged templates.
+When the templateCache is asked for a template it will use the regex in the first argument to determine if there is a combined file that can be loaded to gather that template.
+The second argument is the url/path to the combined template to load.
+Example Below:

 ```js
 angular.module('myApp').config(function (angularCombineConfigProvider) {